-The FY 2015 annual appropriation request is the same as the FY 2014 enacted level.
+The FY 2016 annual appropriation request is \$4,000,000 higher than the FY 2015 enacted level.
 The obligations reported below include CIRHBA activity, funded from unobligated balances carried forward from prior years.
-These funds were provided in FY 1996 and FY 1997 and remain available until expended.
+These funds, provided in FY 1996 and FY 1997, remain available until expended.